 Most motorized mounts offer the ability to perform Periodic Error Correction (PEC).
-The periodic error is due to the internal mechanics of the frame.
-The magnitude of the periodic error varies from mount to mount.
+The periodic error is due to the internal mechanics of the mount.
+The magnitude of the periodic error varies from frame to frame.
 Some very high quality frames have minimal periodic error.
-Obviously, the price of the frame increases with the quality of tracking.
-You can invest more than $ 10 on a very high quality frame.
+Obviously, the price of the mount increases with the tracking quality.
+You can invest more than $10 on a very high quality frame.

 You can increase the tracking quality of your mount by performing a PEC.
-The tracking will be more precise, even in autoguiding.
-In visual observation, the PEC is not necessary because even if there are tracking deviations, the object will always remain in the center of the eyepiece's field of view.
-On the other hand, during long exposure times (more than 30 seconds) for deep sky photography, the periodic error of the mount can make the stars appear spun instead of making them appear very round.
+Tracking will be more accurate, even when autoguiding.
+In visual observation, PEC is not necessary because even if there are tracking errors, the object will always remain in the center of the field of view of the eyepiece.
+On the other hand, during long exposure times (over 30 seconds) for deep sky photography, the periodic error of the mount can cause trailing stars to appear instead of round.

 This procedure will briefly describe how to perform a CEP with the frame I am using (CGEM).
 Subsequently, this procedure can be adapted to your equipment.
 To carry out the PEC, I use a camera CCD ZWO ASI 120MM installed on on an optical splitter and mounted on the main telescope (Celestron Edge HD 800) in autoguiding on a star.
 I am using the software PHD Guiding 2 for computerized autoguiding.
-The telescope is autoguided during a complete cycle of the gearwheel of the CGEM mount which lasts 8 minutes.
+The telescope is self-guided during a complete cycle of the toothed wheel of the CGEM mount, which lasts 8 minutes.
 So everything is fully automated.
-All guidance corrections, made by the autoguiding software, will be stored in the mount software, which will subsequently mitigate the periodic error and increase the tracking accuracy of the objects to be imaged.
-It should be noted that the PEC does not eliminate the need for autoguiding when acquiring deep sky objects.
-The autoguiding of the object will be more precise with a functional PEC.
+All guidance corrections, made by the autoguiding software, will be stored in the mount software, which will subsequently reduce the periodic error and increase the tracking accuracy of the objects to be imaged.
+It should be noted that the PEC does not eliminate the use of autoguiding during the acquisition of deep sky objects.
+Object homing will be more accurate with a working PEC.